 - Use the head Literature Cited, not References.

 - Use author–year style, with references ordered strictly alphabetically.
-Author names should be in caps.
+Author names should be capitalized, then formatted to small caps.
+This is not clear on the web page.
+Please verify by looking at a recent volume, either in hard copy or pdf.

 - Spell out names of all journals and book publishers.